The Absolutely True Diary of a Part-Time Indian Introduction

 Stories about hope are important because they teach us not to give in to despair.
 Even when there are seemingly insurmountable forces working against us, we still must believe things can change.
 Why?
 Because they do.

-Here is one of Shmoop's:
+Here is one of ours:

 - "I Have a Dream," a speech by Martin Luther King